MicrosoftDocs/windows-insider/wip/at-work-pro/wip-4-biz-whats-new.md

 To get started, choose the Cortana icon on the taskbar next to the search box.
 You can also leverage the speed and convenience of voice with improved speech recognition by simply saying “Hey Cortana”*.
 You may need to sign-in with your account to get started.

+>[!NOTE]
-__Note:__ This requires enabling this functionality in Settings > Voice activation privacy settings  – Talk to Cortana.
+>This requires enabling this functionality in Settings > Voice activation privacy settings  – Talk to Cortana.

 Additional markets and languages will become available at a later date.
 You must be signed in to use Cortana.
 Historically, there were quite a few skills that could be used unauthenticated (Bing answers, open apps, Assistant conversations) but this is no longer the case.